STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Method

 \subsection{Model Architecture}

-\textbf{Preliminary: Arc2Face} \cite{paraperas2024arc2face} is a recent latent diffusion model, built on Stable Diffusion, which specializes in ID-consistent face synthesis.
-This is achieved through the use of ArcFace~\cite{deng2019arcface} as guidance via a novel conditioning approach which repurposes the original CLIP text encoder $\tau$ to act as a facial encoder tailored to ArcFace embeddings, achieving significantly higher degree of ID similarity compared to prior methods.
-Given the embedding $v = \phi(x) \in \mathbb{R}^{512}$ extracted by ArcFace $\phi$ from an image $x\in \mathbb{R}^{h\times w\times c}$, $v$ replaces a placeholder token in a fixed text prompt which is then mapped by the fine-tuned encoder to a sequence in the CLIP latent space $c_{id} = \tau(v) \in \mathbb{R}^{77 \times 768}$, suitable for Stable Diffusion's conditioning interface via cross-attention.
-Trained on the largest public face recognition dataset \cite{zhu2021webface260m}, Arc2Face acts as a powerful face prior.
-Its strong decoupling between identity and other visual attributes makes it well-suited for our task, which aims at ID-aware and controllable portrait video generation.
-To this end, we adopt Arc2Face’s encoder and extend its pre-trained 2D UNet for temporal processing and multi-source conditioning.
+\textbf{Preliminaries: Arc2Face} \cite{paraperas2024arc2face} is a foundation diffusion model specializing in ID-consistent face synthesis.
+This is achieved through the use of ArcFace~\cite{deng2019arcface} as guidance via a novel conditioning approach which repurposes the original CLIP text encoder $\tau$ in Stable Diffusion (SD) to act as a facial encoder tailored to ArcFace embeddings, achieving significantly higher degree of ID similarity compared to prior methods.
+Given the embedding $v = \phi(x) \in \mathbb{R}^{512}$ extracted by ArcFace $\phi$ from an image $x\in \mathbb{R}^{h\times w\times c}$, $v$ replaces a placeholder token in a fixed text prompt which is then mapped by the fine-tuned encoder to a sequence in the CLIP latent space $c_{id} = \tau(v) \in \mathbb{R}^{77 \times 768}$, suitable for SD's cross-attention interface.
+Trained on the largest face recognition dataset \cite{zhu2021webface260m}, Arc2Face offers strong decoupling between identity and other visual attributes, making it well-suited for our task, which aims at ID-aware, controllable portrait animation.
+To this end, we adopt its identity encoder and extend its pretrained 2D UNet for temporal processing and multi-source conditioning.

-\textbf{Denoising Video Model.} Similar to \cite{guo2023animatediff, blattmann2023videoldm}, we follow a network inflation strategy, extending Arc2Face to process 4D tensors $x \in \mathbb{R}^{f \times h \times w \times c}$, where $f$ denotes the temporal dimension.
+\textbf{Denoising Video Model.} Similar to \cite{guo2023animatediff, blattmann2023videoldm}, we follow a network inflation strategy, extending Arc2Face to process latent 4D tensors $z \in \mathbb{R}^{f \times h \times w \times c}$, where $f$ denotes the temporal dimension.
 After each spatial attention block in the original UNet, we insert temporal transformer blocks, consisting of self-attention layers that operate exclusively along the $f$ axis.
-While spatial attention processes each frame independently, treating the temporal axis $f$ as part of the batch, the subsequent temporal transformer merges the spatial dimensions $(h, w)$ into the batch axis and applies self-attention to the resulting tensor $z\in \mathbb{R}^{(h\times w)\times f\times c}$ along $f$
+While spatial attention processes each frame independently, treating the temporal axis $f$ as part of the batch, the subsequent temporal transformer merges the spatial dimensions $(h, w)$ into the batch axis and applies self-attention to the resulting tensor $z\in \mathbb{R}^{(h\times w)\times f\times c}$ along the $f$ axis.
+This enables spatially local yet temporally global information exchange among all frames, allowing the UNet to denoise a video sequence as a collection.
+In practice, we keep the original 2D UNet frozen and train the inserted temporal transformers, which both preserves the identity fidelity inherited from Arc2Face and limits the computational overhead.